thechamon/todo-list-app/README.md

 #@TODO List App: Inspired by Ed

-    1. HTML markup for the structure & CSS for styke purpose.
+    1. HTML markup for the structure & CSS for style purpose.

         Text input field for TODO input
         Submit Button